-Fehras Publishing Practices (Sami Rustom, Omar Nicolas, and Kenan Darwich) is an artist collective founded in Berlin in 2015.
+Fehras Publishing Practices is an artist collective founded in Berlin in 2015 by Sami Rustom, Omar Nicolas, and Kenan Darwich.
 It researches the history and presence of publishing and its entanglement in the socio-political and cultural sphere in the Eastern Mediterranean, North Africa, and the Arab diaspora.
-It sees publishing as a possibility for producing and accumulating knowledge, and for initiating projects in different formats, such as installations, films, publications, lectures, and performances.

 The collective’s investigations take place at public libraries, book markets, and in private and institutional collections.
-Fehras examines publishers and university catalogs as well as newspaper, radio, and television archives.
+They examine publishers and university catalogs as well as newspaper, radio, and television archives.
 Personal stories of publishers, memoirs, letters, and photographs are also part of this research.